 Navigate towards Royal Albert Hall, taking as many paths as you like through the gardens.

-Have a quick stop at Royal Albert Hall to admire the unique round building and the adjacent Prince Albert Memorial.
+Have a quick stop at the Royal Albert Hall to admire the unique round building and the adjacent Prince Albert Memorial.

 If you are planning to visit London over the festive period, read our London winter itinerary, which includes the Christmas shows at Royal Albert Hall.